|

 Hmm...so little graph and a bit of Warmer innuendo negate the published, peer reviewed work of several serious and well respected solar scientists (Solanksi, for one)?
 Yeah right.

-Would you care to extend that graph of solar activity back 1000 years?
-Please include magnetic and other solar effects, instead of just irradiance, so we can be sure that the representation is accurate.
 Show us a view of solar activity extended both in time and scope, so that any and all skepticism regarding this issue is put to rest.
 I am certain that your certainty on solar not being a factor in the Earth's warming is so certain that you will certainly have no trouble supporting your position.
-Or will you? |

-11th December 2008, 09:47 AM | #17 |
+Old 11th December 2008, 09:47 AM #17

 Guest